la2050/archive/_organizations/just-as-you-are-legacy.md

     - 'https://challenge.la2050.org/entry/empowering-you-to-create-your-legacy'
   year_submitted:
     - '2016'
-  org_summary:
-    - >-
-      We provide resources to artists and the community in the areas of professional development, empowerment, self awareness, and
-      entrepreneurship.
 title: Just As You Are Legacy
-uri: /organizations/just-as-you-are-legacy/
 extrapolated_project_ids:
   - '6102112'
 project_titles_from_extrapolated_project_ids:
-  - Empowering You to Create Your Legacy
-project_titles:
-  - Empowering You to Create Your Legacy
-project_titles_from_project_ids:
   - Empowering You to Create Your Legacy
 original_project_titles:
   - Empowering You to Create Your Legacy